vanJker/princeton-algorithms/README.md

 ## Schedule

 Week 1-6 is from [part I][part1], rest week is from [part II][part2].
+Interview Questions are optional, you should write it if you want a job.
 Every week has an assignment which requires all content of that week and previous weeks.

 | Week | Lecture | Textbook | Interview Questions | Assignments |
 | :--: | :-----: | :------: | :-----------------: | :---------: |